 Communication

 Communication and feedback from the workforce and from all personnel interacting with the EMS is a critical area and an organization should have in place a framework whereby all levels of employees are encouraged to provide feedback, review and comments on the effectiveness of the EMS.
 Engaging the workforce ensures that the EMS is effective, efficient and most of all responsive.
-This process can take shape via a number of methods, such as awareness sessions, feedback forms, seminars or environmental training.
+This process can take shape via a number of methods, such as awareness sessions, feedback forms, seminars, or environmental training.

 Environmental Management Plans

 An EMP can be an effective tool for managing environmental issues with individual projects and activities.
 These can be tailored to identify and control environmental risks to a project / activity level.
-Similar to the EMS components which is primarily an organizational approach to their activities, an EMP can be developed to incorporate information required for a specific project or task and designed to be easily followed by personnel carrying out the activities.
+Similar to the EMS components which is primarily an organizational approach to their activities, an EMP can be developed to incorporate information required for a specific project, or task and designed to be easily followed by personnel carrying out the activities.

 Monitoring

 An organization should aim to conduct activities in an environmentally responsible manner and implement best practice environmental management as part of a program of continuous improvement.
-This commitment to continuous improvement means an organisation should review an EMS as required or at a pre-determined frequency (e.g. in response to new information and periodically).
+This commitment to continuous improvement means an organisation should review an EMS as required, or at a pre-determined frequency (e.g. in response to new information and periodically).

 Reviews should address matters such as the overall design and effectiveness of the EMS/EMP, if works are not appropriately covered by the System/Plan, or measures are identified to improve.